-Extensive research on the properties of analysts' work yields mixed and inconclusive findings.
-Summary output measures in the form of earnings forecasts, price targets, and investment recommendations contain information for market participants, consistent with analysts undertaking meaningful financial analysis rather than simply rebroadcasting existing information (Bradshaw, 2011).
-The narrative content of research reports is also incrementally informative (Asquith et al., 2005; De Franco and Hope, 2011; Huang et al., 2012).
-On the other hand, research highlights a number of concerns over the quality of their work.
-First, the economic magnitude of analyst superiority over other forecasting methods appears small (Bradshaw, 2011), consistent with an over-reliance on the past repeating itself (Fogarty and Rogers, 2005; Kothari et al., 2009).
-Second, analyst forecasts fail to fully and rationally incorporate publicly available information contained in stock prices (Lys and Sohn, 1990; Abarbanell and Bernard, 1992), current-period accruals (Bradshaw et al., 2001), and accounting conservatism (Louis et al., 2010).
-Third, analysts display evidence of positive bias toward firms and management: earnings forecasts tend to be optimistic (e.g., O'Brien, 1988), hold and sell recommendations are relatively scarce (e.g., Womack, 1996; Barber et al., 2006), explicit negative commentary is rare (Asquith et al., 2005; Fogarty and Rogers, 2005), and firms experiencing weak prior performance are associated with the most optimistic earnings forecasts (Abarbanell and Bernard, 1992; Ali et al., 1992).
+Research on the properties of analysts' work yields mixed and inconclusive findings.
+On the positive side, summary output measures in the form of earnings forecasts, price targets, and investment recommendations contain information for market participants, consistent with analysts undertaking meaningful financial analysis rather than simply rebroadcasting existing information (Bradshaw, 2011).
+The narrative content of analysts' reports is also incrementally informative (Asquith et al., 2005; De Franco and Hope, 2011; Huang et al., 2014).
+On the downside, however, research highlights a number of concerns over the quality of their work.
+First, the economic magnitude of analyst superiority over other forecasting methods appears small (Bradshaw et al., 2012; Altinkilic et al., 2013), suggesting an over-reliance on the past repeating itself (Fogarty and Rogers, 2005; Kothari et al., 2009).
+Second, analyst forecasts fail to fully and rationally incorporate publicly available information contained in stock prices (Lys and Sohn, 1990; Abarbanell and Bernard, 1992; Clement et al. 2011), accruals (Bradshaw et al., 2001; Drake and Myers, 2011), and accounting conservatism (Louis et al., 2014).
+Third, analysts display evidence of positive bias toward firms and management: earnings forecasts tend to be optimistic (e.g., O'Brien, 1988; Feng and McVay, 2010; Hilary and Hsu, 2013), hold and sell recommendations are relatively scarce (e.g., Womack, 1996; Barber et al., 2006), explicit negative commentary is rare (Asquith et al., 2005; Fogarty and Rogers, 2005), and firms experiencing weak prior performance are associated with the most optimistic earnings forecasts (Abarbanell and Bernard, 1992; Ali et al., 1992; Walther and Willis, 2013).
 Finally, Kothari et al. (2009) conclude that analyst reports contain little information about risk and uncertainty.
-Collectively, these findings cast a cloud over the rigor and objectivity of analysts' work.
+These findings cast a cloud over the rigour and objectivity of analysts' work.